 Shabbat Dinner received a staged reading in Singapore, directed by Joel Tan and produced by Checkpoint Theatre.
 It had a repeat season in March 2015 as part of Spectrum Now Festival, featuring actors Olivia Stambouliah, Kirsty Marillier, Tanya Goldberg, Sara Goldberg and Greta Bartfield.
 Some coverage of this season can be found in The Age and Sydney Morning Herald.

-I am looking to produce Shabbat Dinner in Melbourne in 2017.
-Please contact me if you would like to make this happen.
+I am looking to produce Shabbat Dinner in Melbourne in the future.
+Please contact me if you would like to discuss ways to make this happen.

 In the meantime, you can also purchase the script by contacting me.